Kentucky to South Dakota Car Shipping (2026 Cost Guide)

 When transporting your vehicle from the Bluegrass State to the Mount Rushmore State, these factors will influence your final price:

-- Distance and route: The trip from Kentucky to South Dakota covers roughly 1,135 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The route from Kentucky to South Dakota is about 1,135 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 South Dakota vehicle regulations you need to know